mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 - google container registry
 ---

 I recently installed a media sharing app to one of my servers.
-Its simple, straightforward installation masked a dastardly trap for long-term maintenance.
+It was simple to install, but it hid a dastardly trap for long-term maintenance.

 Every time a user uploaded a file, the app saved it to the local filesystem.
 If I ever blew away the server and rebuilt it, I'd have to backup and restore its files manually.
-The more desirable architecture is one where an independent service handles data storage, but rearchitecting this app could take months of development work.
+If the app wrote its files to a separate storage server, this wouldn't be a problem, but I didn't want to spend months decoupling the data from the application logic.

 {% include image.html file="naive-vs-desired.png" alt="Naive architecture vs desired architecture" max_width="771px" img_link="true" %}

-I solved this problem using Docker, Google Cloud Storage, and the [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse) utility.
-I never changed a single line of the app's code.
+Using Docker, Google Cloud Storage, and the [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse) utility, I achieved this separation without changing a single line of the app's code.

-In this tutorial, I'll show you how to retrofit your apps for Google Cloud Storage while also achieving easy deployment with Docker.
+In this tutorial, I'll show you how to retrofit legacy apps for Google Cloud Storage with minimal source changes.

 # Defining some terms